Empoasca decipiens

 Empoasca decipiens is a species of leafhopper belonging to the family Cicadellidae subfamily Typhlocybinae.
-The adults reach 3–4 mm of length and a are homogenously green with whitish markings on its pronotum and vertex.
+The adults reach 3–4 mm of length and an are homogenously green with whitish markings on its pronotum and vertex.
 E. decipiens is commonly referred to as the “green leafhopper” because of its colouration.
 The absence of clear stripes along the forewings can easily distinguish it from the similar leafhopper species E. vitis, but distinguishing it from other leafhoppers with the same colouration requires examination under a microscope.
 It is present in most of Europe, in the eastern Palearctic realm, in North Africa, in the Near East, and in the Afrotropical realm.
 Both nymphs and adults of this small insect are considered to be a very destructive pests on field crops, vegetables and greenhouse plants.

 Life history

 Reproduction and development

 The green leafhopper is dioecious and reproduces sexually.
 Females will insert their fertilized eggs into the tissue or the stem of a host plant using their ovipositor.
 The larvae will hatch after 1–4 days.
 E. decipiens undergoes incomplete metamorphosis, meaning the nymphs resemble adult leafhoppers during their five nymphal stages, but do not develop wings until their fourth instar.
 Development takes 10–37 days depending on temperature and the host plant selected.
 The optimal temperature for egg development is 24 °C, and broad bean has been recorded numerous times as the preferred host plant although it has been noted to choose a large variety of plants for oviposition.
 The leafhopper may have 10 generations per year in warmer climates, such as in North Africa, 2-3 generations per years in Europe, and 4-5 generations in greenhouses.
 Adults can typically be seen from June through to December.